Privacy Policy

 1. Introduction

-This Privacy Policy applies to your use of Gadget Advisor services, including our website and services (collectively, “Platform”).
+This privacy policy applies to your use of Belwi services, including our website and services (collectively, “Platform”).

 This Privacy Policy should be read in conjunction with the Terms of Use and is incorporated into the Terms of Use.